-Last year one of the bastards hiked the Pembrokeshire Coast Path in southwestern Wales (Cymru), a 290 kilometres long trail.
+Last year (2019), one of the bastards hiked the Pembrokeshire Coast Path in southwestern Wales (Cymru).
+A 290 kilometres long trail.
 As every walker knows, hiking, pilgrimage and spiritual peace are one and the same thing.
 The coast path takes you after nine days of walking to the homeland of Saint David, Wales’ patron saint.
 Saint David is buried in the cathedral of the town of Saint Davids, or in Welsh Tyddewi meaning David’s house, the religious capital of Wales.
 A town located on a peninsula which the coast path encircles along its cliffs.
 Not without reason, it was here that the bastard had an encounter with one of those few thru-hikers who is ‘freed from the flesh’.

 This hike fits a series of semi long-distance walks in the territories of Europe’s autochthonous minorities in an effort to experience, understand their landscape and culture.
 Exactly where the Frisia Coast Trail is all about.
 For this reason the bastard hiked the Cape Wrath Trail in northern Scotland (check out our post “My God, the Germans bought all the bread!” cried Moira) and the GR20, dissecting on altitude the island of Corsica (read our post Support for the Corsican Cause in jeopardy).

-It was June 7, 2019 when the bastard started his stretch for the day.
-From the little harbor village of Solva (Solfach) to Whitesands Bay.
+It was 7 June 2019, when the bastard started his stretch for the day.
+From the little harbour village of Solva (Solfach) to Whitesands Bay.
 A hike of about twenty kilometers.
-It was typical Welsh weather that day.
-Rain and strong winds from the west.
-Straight from the ocean.
-And more rain.
+It was typical Welsh weather that day: rain and strong winds from the west, straight from the ocean, and more rain.
 No sun.
 Solva is a small fishing port.
-Its name derives from the Scandinavian word for samphire, giving away Norsemen frequented these coasts too.
-No relation therefore with the song Solva Mae of Faithless.
-From Solva you, as always during the Pembrokeshire Coast Path, skirt the beautiful and endless cliffs in western direction.
-‘Keep the sea to your left, and you cannot get lost,’ as the joke goes among walkers along the path.
+Its name derives from the Scandinavian word for samphire, indicating that Norsemen frequented these coasts long ago.
+There is no relation, therefore, to the song "Solva Mae" by Faithless.
+From the village of Solva, you, as always during the Pembrokeshire Coast Path, skirt the beautiful and endless cliffs in a western direction.
+“Keep the sea to your left, and you cannot get lost!” as the joke goes among walkers along the path.

 While sitting at the reception of the youth hostel, one of the other guests entered the room.
 He sat down.
-“You’re quiet, Peter?” said the manager to him.
-Peter was a big and obese man.
-Dressed like a Russian orthodox priest in long ropes, but completely in purple and with a big copper sickle on his chest.
-Or, maybe it was a moon.
-On his head a kippah.
-Again, just like the bony hiker, long hair and a huge beard.
-But clearly not freed from the flesh.
-“I’m always quiet when I’ve been talking to the higher spirits,” he answered in a low serious voice, and in a distinctive Austrian accent.
+“You’re quiet, Peter?” said the office manager to him.
+Peter was a tall and obese man, dressed like a Russian Orthodox priest in long robes, but completely in purple and with a big copper sickle hanging around his neck on his chest.
+Or maybe it was a crescent moon, a Muslim symbol perhaps.
+On his head was a Jewish kippah.
+Again, just like the bony hiker from California, he had long hair and a huge beard.
+But, in contrast to the bony hiker, he was clearly not freed from the flesh, yet.
+Peter answered the office manager in a low serious voice, with a distinct German-Austrian accent:

 The bastard prayed to Saint David the purple priest would not be his roomy tonight.
 His prayers were being answered.